Bullet Fired At Luxury Englewood Complex Goes Into Neighbor's Apartment, Gunman Flees

 Police searched the apartment and didn’t find a weapon, neighbors said, adding that no one had returned to the unit.

-One resident said the landlord hasn’t informed anyone living there about the incident because authorities apparently “did not want to scare residents.”
+Tenant Joshua Goot said the landlord hadn’t informed anyone living there about the incident because authorities apparently “did not want to scare residents.”

-However, he said that he also was told that there's "no ongoing threat."
+However, Gpot said that a ranking police detective told him there's "no ongoing threat."

 City police confirmed the shooting and said they were continuing an investigation that may reach its conclusion sooner than later.